Skip to main content

 • Trigger Extra Orders

-Take the control group conversion rate and multiply this by the total number of emails sent in the main group.
+Multiply the control group conversion rate by the total number of emails sent in the main group.
 This is the total revenue that the main group would have produced if they saw no content.
 The difference between this and the actual number of orders is the number of extra orders generated by the Triggers.

 Expected Number of Orders if in Control Group = (Control Group Conversion Rate / 100) * Total Number of Emails sent from Main Group